bondjacobbond/react-complex-tree-poc/Context.md

 ## Accessibility Considerations

 The implementation maintains accessibility through:
-1. Proper keyboard navigation support
+1. Proper keyboard navigation support including:
+   - Arrow keys for navigation (Up/Down to move between items, Left/Right to collapse/expand folders)
+   - Home/End keys to jump to beginning/end of the tree
+   - Enter to select/activate an item
+   - F2 key to rename the selected item
+   - Forward slash (/) keyboard shortcut to access search
+   - Escape to cancel operations like renaming
-2. ARIA attributes for selected state
+2. ARIA attributes for selected state (`aria-selected="true"`)
 3. Focus management for actions like renaming
 4. Sufficient color contrast and visual feedback
+5. Support for keyboard-only interactions for all operations (selection, editing, navigation)
+6. Screen reader compatibility with appropriate ARIA roles

 ## Extension Points